 While Working, I Have My police/fire/ambulance radios running in the office, which helps me anticipate being called out (Kit and I are volunteer medics, as you probably remember).
 Today while working on the Premium newsletter I heard the local cops head over to the school for a “lockdown drill” — tying in nicely to the shootout story this week.
 I commented to Kit, “We only had to worry about fire drills.”
 She quickly retorted: “And nuclear war ‘duck and cover’ drills.”

-Oh yeah: funny about how you forget preparing to die when you’re a kid — as if the duck and cover procedure would save your life in a nuclear war.
+Oh yeah: funny about how one forgets preparing to die as a kid — as if the duck and cover procedure would save your life in a nuclear war.
 (And even if it did, would you want to survive?)

 American schools did such drills in the late 1940s into the 70s, and I certainly remember doing them as a kid (toward the latter end of that span, thank you!)